lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 #### The ViewController

-The role of a Router's ViewController is the same it would be without VIPER: to do the work of changing scenes.
+The role of a Router's ViewController is the same as it would be without VIPER: to do the work of changing scenes.

 When the Router's ViewController is a subclass of a NavigationController or TabBarController, the events from the UI are already consumed by the controller itself, so their delegates must be used to monitor events.
-In particular, the router injects its Presenter into the child view controllers in the delegate before they are displayed.
+In particular, the router injects its Presenter into each child ViewController in the delegate before the child is displayed.

 When a Navigation- or TabBarController is associated with a storyboard, the child's `perform(segue:)` calls are called from the parents implementation and the `prepareFor(segue:)` override is implemented as an extension within the NavigationController's file.
 This override is just a dance because the Navigation Controller actually implements the Segue.